 Traditionally, the mention of Pensacola summons images of lazy days relaxing on sugar-white sands as the emerald green waves lap at your bare feet.
-Pensacola summers are hard to beat, but I think our winters might actually have an edge.
-Allow me to present five pieces of evidence to support this radical claim:
+Pensacola summers are hard to beat, but our winters might actually have an edge.
+I present five pieces of evidence to support this radical claim:

 1. The Weather

 In Pensacola, I get to stroll through my very own winter wonderland, without needing snowshoes.
 Can you imagine getting your white Christmas with an average high of 65 degrees?
 It's the best of both worlds!
 I love going to the beach during the winter, not only because I can leave the sunscreen at home, but also because it's so serene.
 Winter is our offseason, so there are much fewer people on the beach.
 It's pretty easy to convince yourself that the beach belongs only to you and the occasional seabird.
 It also happens to be the time of year when you get the best rates on beach accommodations.

 Every year, Downtown Pensacola dons its holiday best, and it is truly a sight to see.
 Thousands and thousands of twinkling white lights adorn every tree, lamppost, and storefront, transforming Palafox Street into something out of a classic Christmas film.
 The lights go up right around Thanksgiving and stay through the early part of the new year.
 Grab a cup of hot chocolate and someone you love and take a dreamy stroll.

 3. Performing Arts